Emmanuel446/aqua-cert/README.md

 AquaCert is fully integrated with the live Aqua JavaScript SDK (Web) for both certificate issuance and verification.
 Each certificate is cryptographically signed via Aqua’s createGenesisRevision(), producing a verifiable Aqua Tree Object that acts as proof of authenticity.

-Verification now leverages the real Aqua SDK verification process, which checks both the Merkle tree integrity and stored proof hashes, ensuring that documents have not been tampered with.
+Verification uses the real Aqua SDK verification process, which checks both the Merkle tree integrity and stored proof hashes, ensuring that documents have not been tampered with.

 # How It Works
 1. User Authentication